Numerical simulation of BSDEs with drivers of quadratic growth: Introduction

-with Thanks to the estimate~(\ref{majorationZintroduction}), we obtain a speed convergence for the time discretization scheme of this approximated BSDE (see Theorem~\ref{erreur e3 sur [0,T-eps]}).
-Moreover, BMO tools give us again an estimate of the approximation error (see Proposition~\ref{erreur premiere approximation EDSR}).
-Finally, if we suppose that $g$ is $\alpha$-Hölder, we prove that we can choose properly $N$ and $\eps$ to obtain the global error estimate $Cn^{-\frac{2\alpha}{(2-\alpha)(2+K)-2+2\alpha}}$ (see Theorem~\ref{erreur globale}) where $K>0$ depends on constant $M_2$ defined in equation~(\ref{majorationZintroduction}) and constants related to $f$.
+Thanks to the estimate (\ref{majorationZintroduction}), we obtain a speed convergence for the time discretization scheme of this\vadjust{\goodbreak} approximated BSDE (see Theorem \ref{erreur e3 sur [0,T-eps]}).
+Moreover, BMO tools give us again an estimate of the approximation error (see Proposition \ref{erreur premiere approximation EDSR}).
+Finally, if we suppose that $g$ is $\alpha$-H\"{o}lder, we prove that we can choose properly $N$ and $\eps$ to obtain the global error estimate $Cn^{-{2\alpha}/({(2-\alpha)(2+K)-2+2\alpha})}$ (see Theorem \ref{erreur_globale}) where $K>0$ depends on constant $M_2$ defined in equation (\ref{majorationZintroduction}) and constants related to $f$.
 Let us notice that such a speed of convergence where constants related to $f$, $g$, $b$ and $\sigma$ appear in the power of $n$ is unusual.
-Even if we have an error far better than (\ref{introerreurnaif1}) or (\ref{introerreurnaif2}), this result is not very interesting in practice because the speed of convergence strongly depends on $K$.
+Even if we have an error far better than (\ref {introerreurnaif1}) or (\ref{introerreurnaif2}), this result is not very interesting in practice because the speed of convergence strongly depends on $K$.
 But, when $b$ is bounded, we prove that we can take $M_2$ as small as we want in (\ref{majorationZintroduction}).
-Finally, we obtain a global error estimate lower than $C_{\eta}n^{-(\alpha-\eta)}$, for all $\eta >0$ (see Theorem~\ref{vitesse optimale}).
+Finally, we obtain a global error estimate lower than $C_{\eta}n^{-(\alpha -\eta )}$ for all $\eta>0$ (see Theorem \ref{vitesse_optimale}).

+To conclude, it could be interesting to do some comparisons between our work and the article of Gobet and Makhlouf \cite{Gobet-Makhlouf-09}.
+We already explain that this paper studies the time approximation of Lipschitz BSDEs with irregular terminal functions.
+These authors show that the error of approximation is lower than $C_{\eta}n^{-\alpha}$ when $g$ is an $\alpha$-H\"{o}lder function and the discretization grid is uniform.
+So, our better speed of convergence is very close to their result.
+Nevertheless, they also show that it is possible to obtain the classical speed of convergence, that is to say $Cn^{-1}$, when we use the nonuniform grid given by

+with $\beta< \alpha$.
+It is interesting to notice that we both use nonuniform time discretization points but their grid is different than our grid; the accumulation speed of discretization points near the terminal time $T$ is not the same; it is faster in our case.

 The paper is organized as follows.
-In the introductory Section~2 we recall some of the well known results concerning SDEs and BSDEs.
-In Section~3 we establish some estimates concerning the process $Z$: we show a first uniform bound for $Z$, then a time dependent bound and finally we specify the classical path regularity theorem.
-In Section~4 we define a modified time discretization scheme for BSDEs with a non uniform time net and we obtain an explicit error bound.
+In the introductory Section \ref{sec2} we recall some of the well-known results concerning SDEs and BSDEs.
+In Section \ref{sec3} we establish some estimates concerning the process $Z$; we show a first uniform bound for $Z$, then a time dependent bound and finally we specify the classical path regularity theorem.
+In Section \ref{sec4} we define a modified time discretization scheme for BSDEs with a nonuniform time net and we obtain an explicit error bound.